 Are you in the market for a new mortgage in Canada and want to understand all your options?
 With an unpredictable real estate environment, many homebuyers and homeowners are considering more flexible mortgage options, such as open mortgages.

 But how exactly do open mortgages work, and are they the right products for your situation?
+This guide will provide you with everything you need to know about open mortgages in Canada.

-What is an Open Mortgage?
+What is an open mortgage?

 An open mortgage is a flexible option that allows borrowers to pay off the mortgage principal at any time without penalties.
 You can pay lump sums, increase your payment amounts, or even pay off the entire mortgage early with no prepayment charges.